huggingface/blog/segmoe.md

 ### Using a Local Model

-Alternatively, A Local Model can also be loaded up, here `segmoe_v0` is the path to the directory containing the local SegMoE model.
-Checkout [Creating your Own SegMoE](#creating-your-own-segmoe) to learn how to create your own SegMoE model.
+Alternatively, a local model can also be loaded up, here `segmoe_v0` is the path to the directory containing the local SegMoE model.
+Checkout [Creating your Own SegMoE](#creating-your-own-segmoe) to learn how to build your own!

 ```python
 from segmoe import SegMoEPipeline